Invest in the best cross stitch accessories

 Pros: Easy to fasten, no fuss

-Cons: Short connector strips restricts use with bulky fabrics
+Cons: Short connector strips restrict use with bulky fabrics

 6. Butterfly thread tail tucker